 Field-hunting tip

-Look in nitrate-bearing deposits in arid desert regions country — that is the host setting where lautarite typically forms.
+Look in nitrate-bearing deposits in arid desert regions country, the host setting where lautarite typically forms.
 If you start seeing dietzeite, halite, gypsum in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.